Preventing and reporting phishing attacks

 Phishing emails are designed to convince you into either handing over potentially sensitive information or downloading malicious software on to your machine.
 Some sophisticated phishing emails may be designed to look like they are from Egress.

-Cyber criminals also use social engineering techniques to convince you to provide personal information like your Switch ID or install malicious software under false pretences.
+Cyber criminals also use social engineering techniques to convince you to provide personal information like your Egress ID or install malicious software under false pretences.
 They might email you, call you on the phone, or convince you to download something from a website.

 What does a phishing email look like?